imboss712/contacts-app/README.md

 # Contacts-App

 Contacts App is developed in JavaScript and NodeJS and works in terminal.
 User provides specified input in terminal and get outputs in terminal too.
 Contacts App is used to Create a Contact, Read a Contact, Remove a Contact and Read all Contacts.
-A Contact contains `name` , `mobile` and `email` body.
+A Contact body contains ` name ` , ` mobile ` and ` email `.

 ## Commands :